adamrossbenton/avarice_fe/README.md

 I started dabbling in Golang maybe a month or so before starting this project, and at that time I had planned on using Buffalo for my API framework.
 However, I decided to pivot (read: had a small nervous breakdown) for the following reasons:

 * Buffalo is super opinionated and pretty finicky.
 Think Ruby on Rails, but the syntax is angry.
 Not my favorite way to start using a language about which I know very little.
-* I don't know what kind of weird little goblin lives inside my PC but it does NOT like Buffalo for some reason.
+* I don't know what kind of weird little goblin lives inside my laptop but it does NOT like Buffalo for some reason.

 At this point, I decided to pivot from the strict and overbearing Buffalo to the much lighter and more freeform gin.
 Gin is ultra minimalist, super lighweight, and supported by a very passionate and knowledgable dev community.
 It's like Go's version of ExpressJS, except it's way faster and has an army of nerds backing it up.